pudly/schmopera-hugo/content/articles/diegetic-music-in-opera-3-ways-to-use-it.md

 categories = "Humour"
 date = "2017-02-22T13:53:00+00:00"
 lastmod = "2017-02-25T11:00:00+00:00"
-publishDate = "2017-02-25T10:50:00+00:00"
-slug = "diegetic-music-in-opera-3-ways-to-use-it"
-title = "Diegetic music in opera: 3 ways to use it"
+preamble = "If you don't recognize the term, you definitely recognize the device.
+[Diegetic music](https://en.wikipedia.org/wiki/Diegesis#Film_sound_and_music) in a show - be it television, film, or even opera - is essentially music that the characters hear as well as the audience.
+In film and TV, often we realize that music is diegetic because it stops when a character switches off a radio, or pulls headphones out of their ears.\n\nBy design, most of the music in opera is non-diegetic, meaning the characters in opera do not hear it.
+But often composers will get creative with the medium of opera, using the music itself to bring the audience closer to the character's experience.\n\nWe've come up with a few great examples of diegetic music in opera, and how the device can offer comic relief, dramatic irony, and even shows within the show." publishDate = "2017-02-25T10:50:00+00:00" short_description = "One of the most moving examples of this diegetic music technique is in that shattering finale of Poulenc's Dialogues des Carmélites.
+The nuns sing the \"Salve regina\" as they are led hopelessly to the guillotine; one by one, the voices peter out, and Poulenc even adds the horrific sound of a guillotine, as though he wants to make you wince and weep." slug = "diegetic-music-in-opera-3-ways-to-use-it" title = "Diegetic music in opera: 3 ways to use it"
 +++